KDE/digikam-doc/README.md

 The PDF file is generated in `build/epub`.
 Open the file `DigikamManual.pdf` in your prefered PDF reader.

-Note: unlike EPUB, PDF is only for Print.
-During conversion video screencasts will be converted as simple images, and all Internet links will be dropped.
+Note: unlike EPUB, PDF is only for print purpose.
+During conversion video screencasts will be converted as still images, and all Internet links will be dropped.

 ## Rationale